sabrinaforrester/notebook.py/readme.md

         - returns 97, the code point for the letter a
     - chr(97)
         - returns 'a'
+            - returns the string character for a corresponding Unicode code point (integer)
         - hexadecimal value of the code point may also return the original string
             - ord('\hexadecimal')
 #### Methods